sipeed/MaixPy/docs/doc/en/source_code/maixcdk.md

 ---
-title: Switching to MaixCDK for C/C++ Application Development
+title: MaixCAM Switching to MaixCDK for C/C++ Application Development
 ---

 In addition to developing with MaixPy, there is also a corresponding C/C++ SDK available, called [MaixCDK](https://github.com/sipeed/MaixCDK).